Azure-Samples/graphrag-accelerator/infra/README.md

 Use the [Azure Portal Sandbox](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/SandboxBlade) to test and make any UI changes that are defined in [createUiDefinition.json](createUiDefinition.json).
 To make additional changes to the Azure portal experience, start by reading some [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/create-uidefinition-overview) and copying the contents of `createUiDefinition.json` into the sandbox environment.

-### 4. Package up the managed app code
+### 4. Create the deployment package

-The name of the final two files (`mainTemplate.json` and `createUiDefinition.json`) cannot be changed.
-The file names are also case-sensitive and cannot be changed at this time.
-Managed apps require these files to be packaged up into a zip file (where the json files must be at the root directory).
+The name of the final two files (`mainTemplate.json` and `createUiDefinition.json`) should not be modified.
+The file names are case-sensitive and Azure expects these files as part of a managed app.
+The files must be packaged up as a zip file (where the json files are located at the root directory).

 ```bash
 cd <repo_root_directory>/infra/managed-app